StephenAnimates/tk-tvpaintanimation/README.md

 ### Install the new repository
 With your development sandbox there will be a specific tank command that you can use to address this particular configuration.
-Open a shell and navigate to your sandbox.
-Now run the install app command.
-When you install an app, you need to choose an environment and an engine.
-The engine is the application you will be running, so either `tk-maya`, `tk-nuke` etc. The environment is a collection of tools that you want to run against a specific work area.
-In our default configuration, when working with Shots, the environment is called `shot_step` and when working with Assets, the environment is called `asset_step`.
+1. Open a shell and navigate to your sandbox.
+2. Now run the install app command.
+3. When you install an app, you need to choose an environment and an engine.
+- The engine is the application you will be running, so either `tk-maya`, `tk-nuke` etc.
+- The environment is a collection of tools that you want to run against a specific work area.
+In our default configuration, when working with **Shots**, the environment is called `shot_step` and when working with **Assets**, the environment is called `asset_step`.

 ```
 > cd /your/development/sandbox